openbaton/docs/docs/vnfm-generic.md

 # VNFManager Generic

-The Generic VNFManager is a real implementation following the [ETSI MANO][nfv-mano] specifications.
-For that reason is highly tied to the [EMS][ems-link].
+The Generic VNFManager is an implementation following the [ETSI MANO][nfv-mano] specifications.
+For that reason is highly tied to the EMS.

-The Generic VNFManager handles communication with the [NFVO][nfvo-architecture-link] and with [EMS][ems-link].
+The Generic VNFManager handles communication with the NFVO and with EMS.
 The communication between NFVO and the EMS is done through Stomp protocol, in particural JMS.
 The sequece diagram following explains the communication messages.

 ![Sequence Diagram NFVO - VNFM - EMS][or-vnfm-sequence]